ckalgos/FUT-Auto-Buyer/README.md

 ### Relist Unsold Items:
 * If enabled bot will periodically check and relist expired item for the previous specified price
-### * Note : This is relist all expired items , not only the item which bot list.
+### * Note : This will relist all expired items , not only the item which bot list.
 So check the Transfer List before enabling this to avoid losing cards

 ### Wait Time
 * The autobuyer will wait for the specified time before making the next search request.